James Batemon III

-James Batemon III (born April 8, 1997) is an American professional basketball player for the Crailsheim Merlins of the German Basketball Bundesliga.
-He played college basketball with North Dakota State College of Science and Loyola Marymount.
-Following his college career, Batemon played professionally in Europe.
+James Batemon III (born April 8, 1997) is an American professional basketball player plays for Força Lleida of the Spanish Liga ACB.
+He played college basketball for North Dakota State College of Science and Loyola Marymount before playing professionally in Latvia, France, Greece, Germany, Israel, Australia and Spain.
 In 2022, he was named the LNB Pro B Most Valuable Player.

 High school career

 Batemon attended Riverside University High School in Milwaukee, Wisconsin.

 College career

 Batemon played two seasons of college basketball with North Dakota State College of Science from 2015 to 2017 before transferring to Loyola Marymount where he played until 2019.
 Batemon made an immediate impact on the program in his two seasons after transferring to LMU from an All-American career at North Dakota College of Science.
 As a junior, Batemon ranked fourth in the WCC in scoring, and led all newcomers to the conference, with a 17.8 ppg average in his All-WCC Second Team season and WCC All-Tournament Team.
 In his senior campaign, Batemon tied the program record by starting and playing all 34 games, finishing with the third-most minutes played in a season in school history at 1201.
 His senior year was filled with accolades after leading the West Coast Conference with 54 steals as he was named to the All-WCC First Team, Lou Henson Award Watch List, and Jamaica Classic Montego Bay Division MVP.
 Finished his career tied for 13th at 17.0 career ppg, 15th in career free throws made (323), 16th in career assists (261), and third in career minutes averaged (25.2).